-A visit to Napa Valley engages all your senses: you can smell the wine, gaze across golden hills dotted with California live oaks rising above trellised grapevines, and enjoy the taste of the area's food.
+A visit to Napa Valley engages all your senses: You can smell the wine, gaze across golden hills dotted with California live oaks rising above trellised grapevines, and enjoy the taste of the area's food.

 It seems like everyone wants to visit it, if only for a day.
-The thing that makes planning single day's trip is that you have too many choices.
+The thing that makes planning a single day's trip is that you have too many choices.
 Napa is packed with literally hundreds of wineries.
 Picking just a few to enjoy during a short trip is enough to bewilder even the heartiest of travelers.

 Here's how to sample the best of Napa in just one day.

 What You Need to Know About Napa Valley Layout

 The Napa Valley runs from the town of Napa in the south to Calistoga in the north, less than thirty miles.